Cast iron skillets are a must-have in any kitchen. Not only is

 Use a paper towel or lint-free cloth to spread and evenly coat the entire surface of the skillet, including all areas, such as the handle and sides.

-We recommend using an oil with a high smoke point to season cast iron, such as Crisco, avocado oil, lard, bacon grease, or grapeseed oil.
+We recommend seasoning cast iron with an oil with a high smoke point, such as Crisco,

 How long do you season a cast iron skillet on the stove?